 McGriff is now 57.
 After retiring, McGriff stayed in Tampa and hosted a radio show for a while, but it does not appear to still be active.
 He also took on a role as a special assistant to baseball operations for the Braves in 2016.
 His job was to travel around to the organization's minor league teams and work closely in the team's MLB Draft process.

 He and his longtime wife Veronica McGriff have been married for more than 30 years and have two adult children.
 In 2019, they sold their Tampa Bay home for $2.45 million.
 McGriff reportedly made more than $65 million over the course of his 19-year career.

-In the end, maybe McGriff wasn’t spectacular enough for the Hall.
-He boasted 10 seasons with at least 30 home runs but zero with 40 or more.
-But hey, he’s in the commercial Hall of Fame thanks to Tom Emanski.
-And thanks to Chris Berman he’s most certainly in the nickname Hall of Fame.
+In the end, the Braves legend boasted 10 seasons with at least 30 home runs but zero with 40 or more.
+And even if he didn't make the Hall of Fame, he's in the commercial Hall of Fame thanks to Tom Emanski.
+And thanks to Chris Berman he's most certainly in the nickname Hall of Fame, too.

 This article was originally published on June 19, 2021, and have been updated since.